There is so much more to good oral hygiene than just regular brushing twice a day.

 A soft bristled brush is usually better for your teeth than medium or hard, and a small headed brush can help you reach all areas of the mouth.

 The right toothpaste is also important and not all toothpastes are created equal.
 Make sure your toothpaste contains fluoride.
-If you would like more information on choosing the right toothpaste, read our earlier blog on this subject here.
+If you would like more information on choosing the right toothpaste, read our earlier blog on this subject How to Choose the Right Toothpaste

 You know how important brushing your teeth is – but are you doing it correctly and for long enough?